viamrobotics/docs/docs/getting-started/app-usage.md

 A location will always have a parent organization (the organization in which it was created).
 Other members of the parent organization of a location are granted access to this location by default.

-There are two ways to share a location beyond its parent organization: share with all the members of an additional organization you belong to, or share a location with any other person or machine with *location secret keys*.
+There are two ways to share a location beyond its parent organization:
+- Share with all the members of an additional organization you belong to
+- Share programmatic access to a location with *location secret keys*.

 #### Sharing a location with an additional organization